ShakirSofi/johnwlambert.github.io/_posts/2019-01-02-precision-recall.markdown

 fp = np.cumsum(fp)
 tp = np.cumsum(tp)
 ```
-As stated previously, recall is TP/(number of actual positives):
+As stated previously, recall is TP/(number of actual positives), and elementwise division of the two arrays will give us Recall@K.
 ```python
 rec = tp / float(npos)
 ```
-Precision is TP/(number of predicted positives), and elementwise division will also do the trick.
-We must be careful here, however, to avoid division by zero, as some evaluation scripts ignore "difficult" ground truth items:
+Precision is TP/(number of predicted positives), and elementwise division will also do the trick to give us Precision@K. We must be careful here, however, to avoid division by zero, as some evaluation scripts ignore "difficult" ground truth items:
 ```python
 prec = tp / np.maximum(tp + fp, np.finfo(np.float64).eps)
 ```